 - Indianapolis considers increased levels of incentive for deals in areas in need of revitalization.
 Geography is an important consideration as they assess deals, which is guided by local priorities, as well as national programs such as Promise Zones and census tracts identified as low and moderate income for the purpose of Community Development Block Grants. - Dallas applies a strict impact analysis, but also weighs incentives relative to policy goals.
-Deals that are more borderline via traditional metrics can still be considered if they are in priority areas of the city. - Both Indianapolis and Dallas have used TIF to fund affordable housing.
+Deals that are more borderline via traditional metrics can still be considered if they are in a priority areas of the city. - Both Indianapolis and Dallas have used TIF to fund affordable housing.
 These cities have expanded the focus of this tool to increase the supply of affordable units throughout the city.
-In the case of Dallas, it is the primary tool used to promote mixed-income housing, facilitating 2,300 affordable units in just over ten years.
+In the case of Dallas, it is the primary tool the City uses to promote mixed-income housing, facilitating 2,300 affordable units in just over ten years.

-Columbus should strengthen its commercial abatements in view of both local and national dynamics.
+Columbus can consider changes to its abatements in view of both local and national dynamics.

-- 1. Columbus should revise its commercial and industrial incentive policies to be more competitive with the awards offered by suburban municipalities.
-Especially for projects that are highly sensitive to costs, the City of Columbus risks being uncompetitive without changes to its policies to allow for deeper incentives in specific circumstances.
-Columbus should develop an approach for enhancing the competitiveness of its commercial and industrial awards in outlying parts of the City that are less differentiated from suburban municipalities.
+- 1. Columbus should reevaluate its commercial and industrial incentive policies relative to the awards offered by suburban municipalities.
+The City should determine where and under what circumstances it will seek to enhance the competitiveness of its commercial and industrial awards in outlying parts of the City that are less differentiated from suburban municipalities.
 Selection of these locations should be strategic and targeted so as to encourage the strengthening of outlying employment hubs. - 2.
-Columbus should implement new initiatives targeted to enhance the quality of aging existing office product throughout the city.
+Columbus should consider new initiatives targeted to enhance the quality of aging existing office product throughout the city.
 A green building/rehabilitation incentive (possibly utilizing the PACE program being advanced by the Port Authority) or other program promoting physical upgrades would improve the competitiveness of underperforming buildings or allow for an easier conversion to residential.

-- 3. Columbus should implement tiered levels of incentives to prioritize targeted jobs centers.
+3. Columbus should consider implementing tiered levels of incentives to prioritize targeted jobs centers.
 This could provide bonuses on top of a base incentive to provide the best rates and terms for actions that align with City interests.
-For example, a recipient could be eligible for a higher rate or term by choosing to locate in a disinvested area. - 4.
-Columbus must continue to prioritize the use of downtown incentives to strengthen the national presence of Downtown Columbus.
-As existing market rents are not yet high enough to justify commercial construction with structured parking, the City should continue to focus on building a critical mass of downtown activity that can sustain itself and further enhance the profile of Downtown Columbus as a national and global business destination.
-The availability of downtown incentives is critical to supporting the continued evolution of Downtown Columbus, which is of benefit to the City and region as a whole.
+For example, a recipient could be eligible for a higher rate or term by choosing to locate in a disinvested area.

+4. Columbus should continue to prioritize the use of downtown incentives to strengthen the national presence of Downtown Columbus.
+As the existing market rents are not yet enough to justify commercial construction with structured parking, the City should continue to focus on building enough downtown activity that can sustain itself and further enhance the profile of Downtown Columbus as a national and global business destination.